IlyesMazouz/holbertonschool-simple_shell/README.md

-This is my first time programming a simple shell with c
+This is my first time programming a simple shell with c language